LuxLavalier/LuxLavalier.github.io/code.md

 * Join the [ElectroMage Forum](https://forum.electromage.com) where Pixelblaze users help each other with questions, share amazing patterns, and more!

 We'll be back with more pattern tutorials!
-Soon we'll cover the `beforeRender` function for faster and more interesting patterns.
+We'll cover the `beforeRender` function for faster and more interesting patterns.
 And Pixelblaze will soon be adding support for custom color palettes, to make going beyond rainbows easier!